isiahmeadows/mithril.js/design/components.md

 - "On remove" callbacks are generally scheduled as the component is visited.
 Reducing that to an inner array means no type checks are required, just an `array != null` or `array.length !== 0`.
 - `info.ref` as a settable property trivializes that process, and it's just read whenever it's ready.
 There's literally no extra overhead involved.
 - Using a single `info` object injected means we aren't doing polymorphic code accesses.
 The only polymorphic invocation involved is invoking the component.
-- Setting keys via `info.set("key", value)` is for similar reasons to `info.whenReady(...)` - the environment object can just be tracked globally, and `set` can just assign directly to it, creating it if necessary and setting a bit so it doesn't get recreated again (and to pre-allocate it on subsequent runs to avoid a branch prediction penalty).
+- Setting keys via `info.setEnv("key", value)` is for similar reasons to `info.whenReady(...)` - the environment object can just be tracked globally, and `set` can just assign directly to it, creating it if necessary and setting a bit so it doesn't get recreated again (and to pre-allocate it on subsequent runs to avoid a branch prediction penalty).
 - Stuff like `info.isInitial()` and `info.isParentMoving()` can just test a bit - they don't need to have a whole property dedicated to themselves.

 > Also, in general, everything that *could* be a getter, setter, or proxy is a function, so those stuck developing against IE (and Edge's IE Mode) can shim as appropriate.